brainysmurf/gsheets_mock_example/README.md

 Deployment Setup:
 If your account can be used to push the changes to the cloud (to the actual standalone script)

-* Create and save a (new standalone script)['https://script.google.com'] with empty contents.
+* Create and save a [new standalone script](https://script.google.com) with empty contents.
 Keep the package ID for below
 * Authenticate with [gapps](https://www.npmjs.com/package/node-google-apps-script) with the user that created the script document above.
 * In the same directory as the cloned repo: `gapps init "your script project id from above"` If you get script ID error, it may be due to lack of permissions on the script (which happened to me while I was juggling between two accounts).
 If you need more than one attempt at `gapps init`, you can safely `rm -r src` directory and `rm gas.package.json` file.
 * Copy the contents of the /dev folder into /src folder (or manually delete /src contents and use a symlink)